This article shows some python-novaclient commands.

 nova flavor-list command#

-command displays a list of available server flavors.
+The flavor-list command displays a list of available server flavors.
 A flavor

 describes the options of memory, disk space, and CPUs that you can allocate for the server.